 - Temporary compensation payments are payable until the injured workers reaches a treatment plateau.
 This treatment plateau is also called maximum medical improvement, or MMI.
 After an injured worker reaches MMI, he still is entitled to medical treatment, but his compensation benefits are reclassified from temporary to permanent.

 - Permanent compensation benefits provide ongoing payments for those who have sustained a permanent loss of wage earning capacity as a result of their injuries.
 Alternatively, depending upon the type of injury, permanent benefits are sometimes paid from a formula, based upon the loss of use of the body part.

 The right to compensation benefits are usually time barred if the injured worker has not filed a claim for additional payments within one year of the last payment.

 Compensation benefits are only payable if your disability is substantiated by a medical provider.
 An attorney can assist you in gathering doctor’s records to establish the right to receive compensation payments.

 Usually, compensation benefits are paid at 2/3 of the injured worker’s pre-injury wages, exclusive of fringe benefits, health insurance, etc., and subject to a maximum compensation rate.

-from the Department of Labor.
+In addition to medical and indemnity benefits, injured workers are often offered vocational rehabilitation from the Department of Labor.
 This is provided free of charge by the DOL, if the DOL determines that such services will be helpful to the injured worker.
 Such rehabilitation enables individuals to reenter the workforce, after their work-related injuries prevent them from returning to their previous employment.
 For example, vocational services may help a worker injured in Afghanistan as a carpenter, retrain to become a project manager or draftsman.